kubaPod/KeyTracking/README.md

 # KeyTracking
-Mathematica / Wolfram Language package, provides a mini framework to trigger Dynamics on specific key value changes.
-In opposition to updates triggered by association's symbol.
+Mathematica / Wolfram Language package, provides a mini framework to trigger Dynamics by specific key value changes rather than by association's symbol.

+You don't have to create separate symbol for each key and update association manually, KeyTracking` will do that for you!

 This framework is not a panacea for performance tuning in Dynamics.
 But can help with common usage.

-### Limitations

- - `DynamicKey` does  not support full `Dynamic` syntax yet
- - won't work with `DynamicModule's` variables (atm)
- - single key tracking only, but nested too (atm)

 ### Example